 Home is a Planet Far, Far, Away for a Wee Homesick Alien…

-A wee alien is left behind on Planet Earth by his peers when their spaceship leaves without him.
-The alien makes friends with a kid Elliot and his family, but wants to return home.
+A wee alien makes friends with a kid and his family, but wants to return home.

 Kids driving you up the wall?
 Raining outside?
 Fed up of superheroes and light-sabres?
 I can totally empathise with you, which is why I’m recommending this kiddy friendly movie to entertain your brood.
-It’s the 1980s classic movie for all the family, and it’s another
+A wee clue… It’s a 1980s classic movie for all the family, and it’s another

 Elliott then fakes illness and like all 80s mums (in films only

-The film also reminded me of The Martian – but with a few differences – where both the titular leads are unintentionally left alone on a planet, have to cope with life there and communicate with home to return there.
-Mind you as his stepmother, on rewatching I was almost in buckets of tears there too which was the opposite of the 12 or 13-year-old girl who saw this at the cinema.
-But not for the same reasons at A.I.
-Artificial Intelligence (2001).
-This another Spielberg film I adore but where my maternal instinct was more felt.
-But in E.T. more for the relationship these apparent loners, an alien and boy have as the pair become close friends.
-The acting from all was wonderful and it’s a great film for the family.
+The film also reminded me of The Martian (2015) – but with a few differences – where both the titular leads are unintentionally left alone on a planet, have to cope with life there and communicate with home to return there.
+In E.T. the relationship is touching between these apparent loners, an alien and boy have as the pair become close friends.
+The acting of all was wonderful and it’s a great film for the family.

-It also struck a chord for me in the opening scenes as an expat where E.T. is left in an unknown planet.
-I empathised with E.T. not knowing about the culture (he allows himself to get dressed up as a girl by Gertie, something I’m sure some wee alien or non alien boys might protest at) or ways of life (he unintentionally gets drunk), longing for his home (repeatedly saying phone home) and learning the inhabitants of this new world’s language (Finnish).
-But luckily for him he didn’t have to learn – like me – the Finnish verbs tavata (to meet) and tappaa (to kill) which cause lots of confusion and would have led to a completely different movie.
-As I found when writing in my When Harry Met Sally (1989) review HERE..
+It also struck a chord for me in the opening scenes as an expat where E.T. is left on an unknown planet.
+I empathised with E.T. not knowing about the culture (he allows himself to get dressed up as a girl by Gertie, something I’m sure some wee alien or non-alien boys might protest at).
+He learns also about ways of life on Earth (he unintentionally gets drunk) and longing for his home (repeatedly saying phone home).

 This is easily my favourite roles of Drew Barrymore.
 I loved her wee role as a child star, as Gertie.
 It was shocking to learn that she was 6 then and is 42 now, as this movie has an almost timeless feel to it.
 Unlike other movies from the 1980s such as St Elmo’s Fire (1985).
-Drew then went onto star in other movies such as and been executive producer on others such as Donnie Darko (2001).
-And she’s even sung in a few films.
-One of which admittedly was a guilty pleasure at one point.
-This was in Music and Lyrics (2007) a rom-com, where she and Hugh Grant (yes, that said Hugh Grant) sing, write songs together and fall in love.
-But I couldn’t put my Darlin’ Husband through this movie, but might at a pinch review it for next year’s blogathon offering.
-But I must confess I’ve never really been a huge fan of hers, especially in her collaborations with a man who I promised never to mention.
-But I did enjoy her childhood performances especially this one.
-As I identified with Audrey in National Lampoon’s European Vacation (1985) as a teenager, here I could relate to Gertie in her scenes with E.T. as 6-year-old girl.
+Drew then went onto star in other movies and has been executive producer on others such as Donnie Darko (2001).

 Weeper Rating: 😦😦 😦 😦 😦 /10